kidat/LightDirectionEstimation/README.md

 This project receives a folder of images and generates depth maps, object-shadow associations, light direction estimations in 2D, and 3D environment mappings in .ply format for each image.

-                                      ### The result of 5 sample examples are provided under the "result" folder
+### The result of 5 sample examples are provided in the "result" folder